Bio4Res/ea-model-byzantine/README.md

 ## Requirements

-It is builds upon [this base EA library](https://github.com/Bio4Res/ea).
+It builds upon [this base EA library](https://github.com/Bio4Res/ea).
 A Maven dependency is included.
 Note that the base library requires JDK 17 or higher.

 ## References